Olivia Newton-John: Musical legacy

 Newton-John's first boyfriend, Ian Turpie, once said of her early appearances: "In those days she had a small voice, but it was very pure.
 She could sing prettily in tune....The improvement in her singing since she went to England has been remarkable.
 She told me Shirley Bassey has been a big influence on her.
 After hearing Bassey, she worked at developing her head voice to sound like a chest voice, the way Bassey uses hers.
 The power she's developed is amazing".

-Michael Dwyer of the Sydney Morning Herald maintains that following Newton-John's career was like watching "our slightly older and braver sister growing up in public" and her passing "feels today like a lost member of the family".
+Michael Dwyer of the Sydney Morning Herald maintains that following Newton-John's career was like watching "our slightly older and braver sister growing up in public" and her death "feels today like a lost member of the family".
 Rachel Syme of The New Yorker also suggests that her familial, down-to-earth demeanor and humanity may have even superseded her singing accomplishments: "Her most lasting legacy might be as the rare celebrity who was almost universally well liked, and thought of as an essentially kind and warmhearted person".

 Her musical abilities on their own merits were also impressive.
 In her 1982 Olivia in Concert performance of Dolly Parton's "Jolene," Newton-John showcases a down-falling note range covering three octaves.
 (Much later, Newton-John and Parton recorded a duet of "Jolene," which was not formally released until after Newton-John's death.)
 In her memoir, Newton-John describes herself as "not a power singer but more of an interpretive one"; and author Lauren O'Neill concurs: "She sang with clarity and precision, her high notes bright and open like a window on a summer morning, but her voice was never clinical – a sultry purr, euphoric cry or breathy gasp seemed always available to her....Her vocal [on "Hopelessly Devoted to You" from Grease] is clean and soaring, but to hear it is to be right down in the dirt with Sandy too; to feel, and perhaps even identify with, her total frustration with herself.
 As she slides between notes while singing 'I'm out of my head,' she shows us her emotional freefall as well as telling us about it."